Slim205/RL-Lean/Goedel-Prover.md

 ## Method:
 ### Statement Formalization:
 - Formalizer A: trained using F-I statement pairs sourced from Lean Workbook.
-- Formalizer B: employ Claude-sonnet-3.5 to formalize 230K statements from Numina ⇒ extract 170K statements that successfully passed Lean compilation.
+- Formalizer B: employ Claude-sonnet-3.5
+- formalize 230K statements from Numina ⇒ extract 170K statements that successfully passed Lean compilation.
 - Training: SFT on Qwen2.5-Coder-32B (1 day on 8 H100 GPUs)
 - Quality assessment: 1) Syntax check for Lean: CC: Compiling Correctness ('by sorry' ⇒ to be able to compile) 2) FC: faithfulness and Completeness score using Qwen2.5-72-B-Instruct (4 judgments), keep FC ≥ .5
 - For each Numina statement, we generate 8 statements using the two Formalizers ⇒ 16 statements per problem.
 Then test those statements on CC and FC.
 Then select 1 random statement from the valid ones from each Formalizer.